-Newly listed by G-Shock Europe, the G-Shock Mudmaster GWG-1000-1A1ER is like a black out version of the popular Triple Sensor analog-digital model.
+Newly listed by G-Shock Europe, the G-Shock Mudmaster GWG-1000-1A1ER is a nearly blacked out version of the popular Triple Sensor analog-digital model.
 Similar to the recent Gravitymaster GA-1100-1A1, the GWG-1000-1A1 does have faint bezel lettering paint as well as silver buttons.
-So perhaps it shouldn’t be considered a fully blacked out model, but it is the most blacked out of any GWG-1000 so far.
+So perhaps it shouldn’t be considered a black-out model, but it is the most blacked out of any GWG-1000 model so far.
 The display consists of shades of gray and white, giving it a mostly monochrome appearance except for some light yellow (or maybe beige) coloring for the Mudmaster logo and city codes on the bezel.

 The GWG-1000-1A1 features Tough Solar power, Multi-Band 6 radio time-syncing, and the Triple Sensor (altimeter/barometer, compass, thermometer), making it one of the more advanced and versatile G-Shock watches available.
 Other features included a protected button structure with mud and dust resistance, as well as vibration resistance.
 The GWG-1000 series is one of the most popular analog-digital models in the professional Master of G lineup, and is considered by many to be one of the toughest G-Shock watches.